tautme/country-levels/docs/README_template.md

 Country Level IDs are short codes used to identify country polygons and other administrative regions in [Natural Earth](https://www.naturalearthdata.com/) datasets.

-This repository also contains each polygon exported as a GeoJSON file.
+This repository contains reference JSON files and each polygon exported as a GeoJSON file.
+Population data is included for country level data.

 Data is licensed as public domain, code has MIT License.